RobinBaines/OOO3/README.md

     Time 2025-02-04 16:30:00.000

-This time will be recorded with every following state change of SOs or SQs until the following Time occurs.
+This time will be recorded with every following state change of SOs or SQs until the following Time value occurs in the script.

 OOO proposes a flat ontology and interaction between inanimate objects is as valid as the Events used in the example script.
 The Event object used in this program could be used to coordinating this sort of interaction.
 While distinct events may occur in these types of Event, processes are also common.
 The script language does not support descriptions of processes except approximately by using time stamps.
 For example growth of a crystal could be described by
-    Crystal.size=5
+    Crystal = size 5
     Time 2000-02-04 06:30:00.000
-    Crystal.size=6
+    Crystal = size 6
     Time 2025-02-04 20:30:00.000

 6. No forward referencing.
 The program processes the script step by step without forward references.